 The person you bring with you does not need to speak during your appointment.
 In fact, he or she should just sit tight, take notes of what occurs, provide emotional support, and serve as a witness to the exam.
 The purpose of bringing along someone you trust is it helps you back up your claims in case there is some dispute as to what occurred during your appointment later down the road.

 If you were injured while performing your work duties, you are entitled to workers’ compensation benefits, which can help you stay financially afloat as you recover from your injuries or illness.
 To prepare for anything the insurance company throws at your claim, such as misleading your independent medical examiner, you should call a workers’ compensation lawyer before and after your examination.

 At Alvandi Law Group, P.C. in Orange County, we provide exceptional legal guidance and representation for injured workers from all industries.
 Our workers’ compensation attorneys can assist you with every step of your claim’s process, including preparing you for your IME.
 Backed by more than 30 years of experience, you can rest assured your case will be in good hands with us.

-Get started on your workers’ compensation case today and reach out to our law firm at ">(800) 980-6905 to request your free initial case evaluation with one of our knowledgeable attorneys.
+Get started on your workers’ compensation case today and reach out to our law firm at (800) 980-6905 to request your free initial case evaluation with one of our knowledgeable attorneys.